Don’t Let a Gas Leak Happen in Your Home

 If plants are dying all around the house, it could be due to a gas leak.
 Dead plants could simply be due to poor care, but if it seems sudden or without obvious cause, it may be caused by a gas leak.

 A constant hissing noise from a home’s furnace is a common sign of a gas leak.
-This hissing noise is actually the sound of the leak itself, as gas is leaking out into the home.
+This hissing noise is the sound of the leak itself, as gas is leaking out into the home.

 What to Do if There’s a Gas Leak